|Nutritional Guidelines (per serving)|

 You will need cylindrical pans for this babka recipe, but 2-pound coffee cans will work.
 Make sure the cans are food-grade safe when heated and that their interiors do not have a coating inside (usually white) because the plastics and chemicals in this coating can leach into your babka and be unsafe.

-Babkas are baked at a high temperature at first so the dough will puff up and form a firm crust and then the temperature is lowered so the dough doesn't scorch before it is done baking.
+Babkas are baked at a high temperature at first so the dough will puff up and form a firm crust and then the temperature is lowered so the exterior dough doesn't scorch before the inside has finished baking.

 Freeze the leftover egg whites from this recipe and save them for recipes calling for a lot of egg whites like angel food cake.